Why source types matter

 Assign source types

-In most cases, Splunk software determines the best source type for your data and automatically assigns it to incoming events.
+In most cases, the Splunk platform determines the best source type for your data and automatically assigns it to incoming events.
 In some cases, however, you might need to explicitly assign a source type to your data.
-You usually do this when defining the data input.
-For details on how to improve source type assignment, see:
+You usually do this when you define the data input.
+For details on how to improve source type assignment, see the following topics:

 - Override automatic source type assignment